 Use of Studies – A study conducted on humans or animals, or from an epidemiological study that ruled out chance and bias with reasonable confidence and which concluded, with sufficient evidence, that exposure to the water described in subsection (a) is one possible cause of the harm, shall be sufficient to satisfy the burden of proof described under paragraph (1).

 This provision suggests that plaintiffs under CLJA will be allowed to prove their claims if they can cite a single study suggesting a link between their type of cancer (or other injuries) and the Lejeune water.
-This would eliminate the requirement of expert witness testimony, although it is not entirely clear who to interpret this provision..
+This would eliminate the requirement of expert witness testimony, although it is not entirely clear how to interpret this provision..

 How Camp Lejeune Wrongful Death Claims Work?